Autodesk-Forge/design.automation-windows-services-sample/README.md

 ##Setup/Usage Instructions
 * Build the library project [design.automation-.net-library](https://github.com/Developer-Autodesk/design.automation-.net-library)
 * Open the PlotToPDFService sample project in Visual Studio 2012
 * Restore the packages of the project by [NuGet](https://www.nuget.org/).
-The simplest way is to Projects tab >> Enable NuGet Package Restore.
+The simplest way is
+  * VS2012: Projects tab >> Enable NuGet Package Restore.
 Then right click the project>>"Manage NuGet Packages for Solution" >> "Restore" (top right of dialog)
+  * VS2013/VS2015:  right click the project>>"Manage NuGet Packages for Solution" >> "Restore" (top right of dialog)
 * Add other missing references and the library (AutoCADIOUtil) of [design.automation-.net-library](https://github.com/Developer-Autodesk/design.automation-.net-library)
 * In the project settings, provide the following details:
  * Path to a local folder in your system that contains AutoCAD drawings.